Plainfield, New Jersey: Architectural history

 Plainfield's history as a place to call home for the 19th and 20th century wealthy has led to a significant and preserved suburban architectural legacy.
 An influx of Wall Street money led to the creation of what was called Millionaires' Row after the opening of the railway in the 19th century.

 There are numerous sites, including homes, parks, and districts in the city that are listed on the National Register of Historic Places.
 While not listed, the Plainfield Armory, a prominent landmark completed in 1932, was sold by the state in 2013 as surplus property.

 Plainfield's wealthy northeast corner, known as the "Sleepy Hollow" section of the city, was and still is characterized by its array of finely landscaped streets and neighborhoods with homes defined by a broad array of architectural styles, most built during the first half of the twentieth century.
-From the tree-lines neighborhoods, it can be seen that the lot sizes vary, but the stateliness and distinction of each house is evident, whether a stately Queen Anne mansion or gingerbread cottage.
-Most lots are nicely landscaped and semi or fully private.
+From the tree-lined neighborhoods, the lot sizes vary, but the stateliness and distinction of each house is evident, whether a stately Queen Anne mansion or a gingerbread cottage.
+Most lots are nicely landscaped and semi- or fully private.

 Plainfield has been home to former New Jersey governor James McGreevey.